virtuozzo/cloudscripting-docs/docs/examples/add-ons.md

 ##Free SSL Let’s Encrypt Add-On

 Add-on to secure application with custom SSL for free.
-Let’s Encrypt Add-on for Automatic SSL Configuration of Your Jelastic Environment.
+Let’s Encrypt Add-on for Automatic SSL Configuration of Your Virtuozzo PaaS Environment.
 This add-on allows to configure SSL for:

  - Internal environment address